bujaraty/test_README/README.md

 2. Feature extraction - The purpose of this step is to turn information genereated in the first step into matrix features usable by the model in the next step.
 The output of this stage has similar format as https://cancer.sanger.ac.uk/cancergenome/assets/signatures_probabilities.txt, which consists of at least 3 columns
     1. Column 1, Variant type (Substitution Type in COSMIC)
     2. Column 2, Variant subgroup (Trinucleotide in COSMIC)
-    3. Column 3Feature ID (Somatic Mutation Type in COSMIC)
+    3. Column 3, Feature ID (Somatic Mutation Type in COSMIC)
     4. From column 4 onward, each column represent one sample

 ## Workflow steps